99% of tourists that visit Laos can’t speak a word of the local language.

-Please note: Lao is not written using the Latin alphabet and actually has its own script that looks something like this: ສະບາຍດີ.
-To make it easier, I’ve written the pronunciation of words using English.
+Lao is not written using the Latin alphabet like English.
+It actually has its own script that looks very similar to Thai.
+Here’s what it looks like: ສະບາຍດີ.

 Greetings In Lao